mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.2/release-notes/2.2/index.md

 - systemd errors were being thrown during patch upgrades.
 (COPS-6506)
 - dcos-fluent-bit.service was consuming too much memory.
 (COPS-6218)
-- Selecting *Install DC/OS CLI* presents a URL to a binary that is incorrect.
+- Selecting *Install DC/OS CLI* presented a URL to a binary that was incorrect.
 (COPS-6360)
 - Mesos Authorizer module was trying to authorize the dcos_anonymous account on permissive security mode.
 (COPS-6335, D2IQ-70037)
 - Tasks would not start until Telegraf created /run/dcos/telegraf/dcos_statsd.sock.
 (COPS-6355)
 - DC/OS installations on Flatcar Linux would not finish due to Java processing issues.
 (COPS-6422, D2IQ-70809, COPS-6190)
 - Fixed an issue with unmounting external persistent volumes in Mesos.
 (COPS-5920)
-- RootCA bundle was not written soon enough for Docker to find it before it exhausts startup limits on a reboot.
+- After a reboot, the RootCA bundle was not being written soon enough for Docker to find it before the systemd startup limits were exhausted.
 (COPS-6534)
 - UCR fetcher had issues pulling down images.
 (COPS-6381)
 - dcos-net was not always able to set all Spartan IP addresses after node reboot.
 (COPS-6519)
 - dcos-telegraf.socket was down after a patch.
 (COPS-6512)